MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-troubleshoot-mak-issues.md

 ## How can I tell if my computer is activated?

-Look for “Windows is activated” in the Control Panel System item.
+On the computer, open the **System** control panel and look for **Windows is activated**.
 Alternatively, run Slmgr.vbs with the **/dli** command-line option.

 [Back to list](#list)

 ## The computer will not activate over the internet

-Ensure that the required ports are open in the firewall.
+Make sure that the required ports are open in the firewall.
 For a list of ports, see the [Volume Activation Deployment Guide](http://go.microsoft.com/fwlink/?linkid=150083).

 [Back to list](#list)